 Here’s an example to show how this might work in practice.

-- Fund A settles funds within four days, and
+- Fund A settles funds within four days.

 - Fund B requires settled funds for the purchase of the investment within two days.

-On the account the transaction will put the cash facility balance to -£4,000, and there will be a pending transaction for the total switch amount of £5,000.
-So although there’s a negative cash balance shown as -£4,000, the value of the product would still show as £50,000.
+On the account, the transaction will put the cash facility balance to -£4,000, and there'll be a pending transaction for the total switch amount of £5,000.
+So, although there’s a negative cash balance shown as -£4,000, the value of the product would still show as £50,000.

 On receipt of the sell proceeds from the fund manager of Fund A, the transaction will reverse the position and the cash balance will return to £1,000, assuming no further cash has been added to the cash facility between the placing of the switch and receipt of the cleared funds from the fund manager.